iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 authenticate(identityId, secretKey);
 ```

-The code can also be found at this repository: [https://github.com/Schereo/is-sdk-authentication](https://github.com/Schereo/is-sdk-authentication).
+You can find the complete code example at this repository: [https://github.com/Schereo/is-sdk-authentication](https://github.com/Schereo/is-sdk-authentication).